Nexmo/lex-connector/README.md

 pip install --upgrade -r requirements.txt
 ```

-Copy the `.env` example over to a new file and replace the contents with your own `HOSTNAME` and `PORT`
+Copy the `.env.example` file over to a new file called `.env`.

 ```bash
 cp .env.example > .env
 ```
+Edit `.env` file, set the `PORT` value where websockets connections will be established.

 The port is internal to you - LexConnector assumes the service can be accessed via the default port (80/443) on the hostname you provide, with something like NGinx proxying to the port you've provided.